Poverty Reduction in the Comoros

 Priority zones for biodiversity conservation resulted in the completion of five inventories of flora and fauna, exceeding the 2011 forecast.
 1,531 citizens were educated in several areas of agricultural management, complying with government-instated goals for sustainable use of renewable resources.

-Although one out of two people in the Comoros are considered poor, the Comorian government is taking active steps to reduce their poverty and improve the lives of their citizens.
+Although one out of two people in the Comoros is considered poor, the Comorian government is taking active steps to reduce their poverty and improve the lives of their citizens.

 – Kali Faulwetter